 For ages, boat builders have pushed the limits of balancing beautifully proportioned lines with smart and simple functionality.
-Similar curves, proportions, and design elements work their way into my pottery, complimented by inspiration from the woods, mountains, and coast ecosystems that I call home.
+Similarly inspired curves, proportions, and design elements work their way into my pottery, complimented by inspiration from the woods, mountains, and coast ecosystems that I call home.
 My work reflects foggy days, cool river dips, and golden grasslands, blended with spicy sweet smells, the crack of branches underfoot, mushroom forays and meals of home grown food shared with friends.

 I start with sketches before moving on to small test runs of varied designs.
 If some of those feel right, I pull out their best design aspects to incorporate into larger production batches.
 Each batch comes out a little different but I try to have some larger runs of styles that I continue to make throughout the year, each batch is an evolution of form and style.
 Little adjustments are made here and there as ideas are refined and explored.
 My non-production pieces are one-off works that I make to explore different ideas and are at times wildly different from my typical work.

 I largely wheel throw and slab build my work out of stoneware or porcelain clay.
 I use about twelve different commercial clays and make several with my own formulas, in order to meet the demands of the intended piece.
 I make a variety of my own tools as well, tapping into woodworking practices from my past.
 Wheel thrown pieces are always trimmed, sometimes altered, and are often quite precise.
 Hand built slab works are more heavily composed and textured, sometimes showing seams and joints to highlight their constructed form.
 Both styles are often reverently nodding to the artisan influence of pre-industrial designs, which I encountered a great deal in sailing wooden ships.
 A handmade item for daily use can be both practical and carefully crafted to create a certain feeling in the user, whether this feeling is joy, agitation, or connection to nature.
 As an artist and maker I enjoy exploring the connections between people, items, and the world around us, through my work.